Donkeys have a really special place in my heart and life!

 P.S.
 More Donkey Talk

 If you’re thinking of getting a donkey for the first time or have a new donkey check out my ebook on Amazon.
-It’s FREE to read if you have kindle unlimited too!
+It’s FREE to read if you have kindle unlimited or if you are in my membership group.
 Only $4.99 if you buy Donkey Primer Ebook

-And I invite you to please sign up for my FREE Donkey Lovers List!
+I invite you to please sign up for my FREE Donkey Lovers List with access to my Ultimate Donkey Resource list!

 Online Donkey Training Group